INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 That’s what’s going on.
 Actually, right now we got a lot of things going.
-We actually, very much, almost can guarantee we’re going to do a DVD this year which will be released in the autumn and that’s definitely the high priority plan right now.
-It will probably be recorded in, in Copenhagen, you know, with some bits and pieces from everywhere and stuff like that.
-There are plans about the live album as well and that’s what fans want.
-Apart from that we’re actually working a lot of festivals which will be announced really soon.
+We actually, very much, almost can guarantee we’re going to do a DVD this year, which will be released in the autumn, and that’s definitely the high priority plan right now.
+It will probably be recorded in Copenhagen, you know, with some bits and pieces from everywhere and stuff like that.
+There are plans about the live album as well, and that’s what fans want.
+Apart from that, we’re working a lot of festivals which will be announced soon.
 Well, we’ll do some of the bigger German festivals and stuff during the summer.
-It’s not official yet but we’re working on that.
+It’s not official yet, but we’re working on that.
 And like it said, the plan is to put out a DVD in… probably around August or something.
-August, September and then follow it up by another European tour.
-We actually plan to stay on the road with PANDENOMIUM for as long as possible actually and then start doing a new album in next winter, next autumn probably, when we are finished with this tour.
-And the plan is to release it in the beginning of 2012.
-That’s what the overall plan is, you know, so there’s lot of plans for this year.
+August, September, and then follow it up by another European tour.
+We actually plan to stay on the road with PANDEMONIUM for as long as possible actually and then start doing a new album in next winter, next autumn probably, when we are finished with this tour.
+And the plan is to release it at the beginning of 2012.
+That’s what the overall plan is, you know, so there’s a lot of ideas for this year.

 I have to ask the same question next year to see.
 How everything went! (laughs)

-Well the thing is that… there’s been a great spirit in the band right now.
+Well, the thing is that… there’s been a great spirit in the band right now.
 It’s been there actually for years.
-When we started doing the PANDENOMIUM album it was like some kind of a rock and roll rebirth for us because we really felt like playing again.
-I think we did a really good album and we had a very good response from it.
+When we started doing the PANDEMONIUM album, it was like some kind of a rock and roll rebirth for us because we really felt like playing again.
+I think we did a really good album and we had an outstanding response from it.
 So, so that’s been sort of a kick in the ass for us.
-So now we want to go on and not to wait three or four years between every album because…I mean, this last century there’s been like, since PLANET PANIC album we haven’t really done much.
-Ken had some heart disease and one or two guys left the band and… We’ve, we’ve been sort of like, playing one and off gigs and really not wanting to do a new albums.
-Also, CD sales have dropped so dramatically that… I mean, we’re not really doing it for the money anymore.
+So now we want to go on and not to wait three or four years between every album because…I mean, this last century there’s been like, since PLANET PANIC album we haven’t done much.
+Ken had some heart disease, and one or two guys left the band and… We’ve, we’ve been sort of like, playing one and off gigs and really not wanting to do new albums.
+Also, CD sales have dropped so dramatically… I mean, we’re not doing it for the money anymore.
 You have, you’re more like, doing the album just to do… make a visit card to go out and do concerts.

 I don’t know if it is.
 I mean, everybody’s doing something else besides doing this.
 And I think a lot of rock bands are like that today.
-I know a lot of German bands as well who have the same story really but this is what we really want to do.
+I know a lot of German bands as well who have the same story really, but this is what we want to do.
 This is, this is great fun, you know.
-We did a lot of these weekend gigs on last autumn before the actual tour.
+We did a lot of these weekend gigs last autumn before the actual tour.
 We went to Greece and England, France, Spain, stuff like that, you know, for doing these Friday, Thursday, Friday, Saturday gigs and it was a lot of fun because, I mean, that’s what you really want to do.
-That’s what you dreamed about since you were a kid “laughs” Now we have the the desire and the spirit to do it again so it’s really fun.
+That’s what you dreamed about since you were a kid, “laughs” Now we have the desire and the spirit to do it again, so it’s really fun.
 You can’t fool people, you know.
 They can see if you enjoy being up there or not.
-So, so we are having a good time with it
+So, we are having a good time with it